gogetdata/ggd-recipes/README.md

 ```

-The only extra piece that may not be familiar is gsort (available via `conda install -c bioconda gsort)
+A piece that may not be familiar is gsort (available via `conda install -c bioconda gsort)
 that will sort according the a genome file.

 `ggd` requires that the chromosomes be ordered as specified in the genome file and that files are bgzipped